godopy/godopy/README.md

-# pygodot
+# PyGodot

-Python and Cython bindings for the Godot script APIs
+Python and Cython bindings [Godot game engine](http://godotengine.org/).

 The goal of this project is to provide Python and Cython language support for the Godot extension development.

-This project is built on top of [godot-cpp](https://github.com/GodotNativeTools/godot-cpp).
+## Work in progress

+The bindings are a work in progress.
+A lot of planned features are missing and the existing APIs are very unstable!

+## Differences from godot-python

+Unlike [Godot Python](https://github.com/touilleMan/godot-python), this project focuses on the ability to compile your Godot modules to the native code and enables lower level access to the Godot C/C++ APIs.

+The technical side is that PyGodot is built on top of the NativeScript 1.1 API and the exisitng [godot-cpp](https://github.com/GodotNativeTools/godot-cpp) bindings, Godot Python does not provide access to these APIs.

+And, finally, PyGodot tries to integrate into the existing Python ecosystem and play by its rules: it works with PIP, virtual environments and allows to interact with external Python dependencies.

 Index:
 -   [**Getting Started**](#getting-started)